Coupled charm and charmonium transport in a strongly coupled quark-gluon plasma: Conclusions

 We have conducted a preliminary application to charmonium data from Pb--Pb collisions at the LHC using a schematic fireball model.
 Compared to our previous work, the much larger rates substantially accelerate the suppression of the primordial component, especially at low $\pT$, essentially wiping it out in (semi-) central collisions up to about $\pT\simeq 5(2)$~GeV.
-At the same time, the regenerated yields reach close to the ``equilibrium'' limit but with incomplete $c$-quark thermalization.
-The latter is particularly relevant also in peripheral collisions, where the resulting, much flatter $\pT$ spectra remedied an overshoot at low $\pT$ that was found when using a blast-wave approximation.
-Overall, the agreement with the $J/\psi$ data is fair, especially given that there was no fine-tuning of the transport parameters, \ie, the charmonium reaction rates and equilibrium limits, as well as the $c$-quark diffusion.
-Our results tend to have a somewhat stronger increase of the yields with centrality than the data suggest and a deficit at intermediate $\pT$ for semi-central collisions.
+At the same time, the regenerated yields reach close to the ``equilibrium limit" with incomplete $c$-quark thermalization.
+The latter is particularly relevant also in peripheral collisions, where the resulting, much flatter $\pT$ spectra remedy an overshoot at low $\pT$ that was found when using a blast-wave approximation.
+Overall, the agreement with the $J/\psi$ data is fair, especially given that there was no tuning of transport parameters, \ie, the charmonium reaction rates and equilibrium limits, as well as the $c$-quark diffusion.
+The calculated yields tend to have a somewhat stronger increase with centrality than the data suggest, and a deficit at intermediate $\pT$ for semi-central collisions.
 The use of a more realistic viscous hydrodynamic medium evolution and the inclusion of space-momentum correlations are candidates to improve on that.

 Several future developments, especially in the phenomenological implementation, are in order.
 A first step is to embed the transport dynamics into hydrodynamic simulations of the space-time evolution of the bulk medium, and to incorporate the aforementioned space-momentum correlations between the medium and (fast-moving) charm quarks.
-While quantum transport for multiple pairs remains very challenging, the current use of formation time effects in the evolution of the individual primordial wave packets warrants a more rigorous (quantum) treatment.
+While quantum transport for multiple pairs remains very challenging, the current use of formation time effects in the evolution of the individual primordial wave packets warrants a more rigorous quantum treatment.
 Furthermore, simulations of the coupled dynamics of $c\bar{c}$ pairs as microscopic degrees of freedom, rather than treating charm quarks and charmonia as independent particles, should be further investigated, see, \eg, Refs.~\cite{Young:2008he,Oei:2024pva,Daddi-Hammou:2025hdz}, possibly to serve as mutual benchmarks.